 Some of the early productions were also performed at Temple Emanuel on their Bema.
 One of the early plays, performed in the third season (1996-97) was "This Reminds Me of a Story (What Jewish Humor Says About the Jews)," written by Don Herman.
 Due to difficulties scheduling shows around Bar/Bat Mitzvah and Jewish holiday schedules, it was around this time that Don spoke with Fred Sebulske about renting space at Spectrum Theater.
 No one had ever done that before.
 But Fred said "yes" and so JTGR's relationship with Spectrum Theater began.
 Now JTGR had access to morepowerful lighting, a sound system, and many other things not available at the Synagogue or Temple.
 It was the beginning of JTGR becoming a REAL theatrical company.

 A Board of Directors was formed.
 Don Herman was the first President.
 He served in that role for many years and was instrumental in helping to mold JTGR into what it is today.
 Cheryl Currier was our first Administrative Director.
 After Don stepped down, other community members have served as JTGR Presidents, adding their knowledge and expertise and helping the organization continue to grow.
-These include Dr. Jeffrey Frank, Lori Jacobs, and JTGR's current dynamic president, Leonard Robinson who is in his 10th year as JTGR Board President.
+These include Dr. Jeffrey Frank, Lori Jacobs, Leonard Robinson, and current JTGR Board President, Paul Arnold.

 Many more have donated their time and energy to Jewish Theatre Grand Rapids, serving on the board, selecting the plays that will be presented, helping with productions.
 Being Jewish is not a requirement to volunteer!
 We have many volunteers from other faiths.
 There is always room for more people!
 Visit our Volunteer page if you would like join the fun.